hellerve/blog/wip/Lets_Write_Base64_in_Carp.md

 There is something magic about the number 64.
 It is a power of two, namely `2^6`.
-This is interesting for us, because it means that we can represent any character of the character set using only 6 bits.
-This is 2 bits per character less than ASCII, meaning that we use three fourths of the space we would be using if we represented our text in ASCII.
+This is interesting for us, because it means that we can represent any character of the character set using only six bits.
+This is two bits per character fewer than ASCII, meaning that we use three fourths of the space we would be using if we represented our text in ASCII.
 Notably, this doesn’t necessarily mean that Base64-encoded text is only three fourths as long as ASCII, in fact it is approximately 1.37 times the original size.